Jahbas/Liquid-Music/README.md

 - **Playlist**: Click any track to play it
 - **New Playlist**: Click "New Playlist" to create custom playlists with names and covers
 - **Playlist Tabs**: Click tabs to switch between playlists
+- **Settings**: Click the gear icon in bottom right to access theme and performance settings
 - **Remove**: Hover over playlist items and click the X

 ### Keyboard Shortcuts